Who the Hell is... God?

 God is the embodiment of power.
 Need a miracle?
 Just ask!
 But here’s the catch: divine schedules are busy, and your prayer might just get lost in the cosmic inbox.
 As one comedian quipped, “I prayed for a bicycle.
 Then I realized God doesn’t work like that, so I stole a bike and asked for forgiveness.”
 Divine intervention isn’t always on demand.

 Picture this: God knows everything—your deepest secrets, your hidden fears, and yes, that cringeworthy moment from last summer.
 There’s no hiding from this divine being.
 The weight of omniscience can feel both comforting and terrifying.
 It’s like having an all-knowing ex-girlfriend who never forgets a single detail.
-It's your job not to have details that can get you cancelled by a higher thought-power.
+It's your job not to have details that can get you canceled by a higher thought-power.

 God is often portrayed as the ultimate good, wrapped in love and light.
 Yet, let’s be honest—life can throw some serious curveballs.
 Sometimes it feels like the divine has a wicked sense of humor, especially when you step on a Lego in the dark.